matrix-org/matrix-spec-proposals/proposals/2638-client-request-device-list.md

 federation endpoint. "device list update" here describes both a `m.device_list_update` EDU and a `m.signing_key_update` one.

-The proposal descibed here fixes this issue by adding a new endpoint to the client-server API, allowing clients to request homeservers to resync device lists.
+The proposal described here fixes this issue by adding a new endpoint to the client-server API, allowing clients to request homeservers to resync device lists.
 Clients could then either expose a button a user can use when necessary, or call this endpoint on specific actions, or both.